jacobvc/Neopixel-Display-System/README.md

 interface on WIndows (The BLE library does not support Windows)
 <img src="/assets/NET-MAUI.png">

-# Key Concepts and approaches
+# Key Concepts and Objectives
 Most of my projects are more about doing something interesting and learning new skills than producing a particular result.

-## Develop Arduino API focused Wifi + BLE 'boilerplate'
+I will describe a few of them here to help understand why on earth I made certain implementation decisions.

 ## Dynamic User Interface Generation
+Design a metadata construct that can provide sufficient information for a client to construct a realistic user interface.

+Implement metadata generation in the server applilcation.

+Implement dynamic user interface generation in javascript for a web page and in C# for .NET MAUI

+## Develop Arduino API focused ESP32 Wifi + BLE 'boilerplate'
+Develop an ESP32 application that implements Wifi (with web server and embedded web page) or Bluetooth BLE or both and that is designed to remove either or both if not needed.

+## Develop a static embedded javascript-based web page
+Implement a mechanism to launch and test the embedded web page when it is not actually embedded.

+Implement javascript version of dynamic user interface generation.

+Embed the tested web page into the Neopixel Server.

 ## .NET MAUI Experimentation
+Learn about the .NET MAUI environment.

+Implement pure C# version of dynamic user interface generation.

+Develop application versions for both Android and Windows targets, at least one of which is BLE capable.

+**WARNING** Microsoft Visual Studio Preview Version 17 or newer is required for .NET MAUI.

-## Develop a OBS Studio script (in python)
+## Develop a OBS Studio script (python)
+Learn the details of OBS Studio scripting, especially the uesr interface operation.

+Develop a script based user interface that offer full accessibility to all of the Neopixel Server features.

+Develop the connectivity to control the Neopixel server from the OBS Studio script.